-Test parai neter objective function
+Test Parar neter Objective function

-Test name value name value
+1000 Name Value Name Value

-δ 0.12 0.83 °C
+δ 0.12 6.77.0 0.83 °C

-0. β n.a. ε{T0}
+0. β n.a. c 10

-$\boldsymbol{\mathcal{O}}{cal}$ δ 0.84 6 0.49 °C
+\mathcal{O}{cal} δ 0.84 6.77 0.49 °C

-β n.a. ¢Τ
+β n.a. c.I.

-δ 0.57 0.8 °C
+δ 0.57 0.70 0.8 °C

-м, β 0.32 ε{T0}
+11. β 0.32 \$70

-Jrical δ 1.00 0.47 °C
+JVIcal δ 1.00 0- 0.47 °C

-β 0.32 εT
+β 0.32 eT 0.47 C

-4.3 Effect of β 295
+4.3 Effect of β

-To understand what actually changes when the parameter β is introduced in the parameterization of the heat flux, Figure 4 shows the comparison between the fully calibrated models \mathcal{O} and \mathcal{M} (Table 1).
-Panels a,b show the simulated temperature profiles on a sample summer day in the two optimal simulations that minimize ε_T , with and without β .
+To understand what actually changes when the parameter β is introduced in the parametrization of the heat flux, Fig. 4 shows the comparison between the fully calibrated models O and \mathcal{M} (Table 1).
+Panels (a) and (b) show the simulated temperature profiles on a sample summer day in the two optimal simulations that minimize ε_T , with and without β .
 The two thermal profiles appear to be very similar to each other and are both consistent with the measurements.
-Both simulations correctly 300 capture the thermocline depth and the temperature of the surface well-mixed layer (about 7 m thick).
-However, in the model \mathcal{O} (panel a) the temperature of the surface layer (23.27 °C) is slightly colder than that of the layers below (23.35 °C), while the surface in-situ temperature (24.15°C) is the warmest.
-In contrast, the model with calibrated β , i.e. \mathcal{M} (panel b), returns 24.50° C on the surface.
+Both simulations correctly capture the thermocline depth and the temperature of the surface well-mixed layer (about 7 m thick).
+However, in the model O (panel a) the temperature of the layers below (23.27 °C) is slightly colder than that of the layers below (23.35 °C), while the surface in situ temperature (24.15 °C) is the warmest.
+In contrast, the model with calibrated β , i.e., \mathcal{M} (panel b), returns 24.50 °C on the surface.

 Although the difference in temperature is relatively small between the two versions of the models, the physics behind such thermal profiles is actually different.
-In Figure 4c-e we compare the eddy diffusivity D_z as simulated by the k- ε model in \mathcal{O} 305 and \mathcal{M} on three selected days.
+In Fig. 4c-e, we compare the eddy diffusivity D_z as simulated by the $k-\varepsilon$ model in \mathcal{O} and \mathcal{M} on three selected days.
 In the original model version, stronger turbulent vertical diffusion is simulated in the epilimnion.
-The largest difference is visible during daylight hours, when the model \mathcal{O} (panel c) simulates homogeneous diffusivity of the order of 10^{-4} m2s-1 in the upper 2 m, while surface mixing is strongly inhibited in the model \mathcal{M} (panel d), with D_z generally lower than $10^{-6} \text{ m}^2 \text{s}^{-1}$.
-Thus, the enhanced mixing in the epilimnion simulated by the model O compensates for the unrealistic distribution of the warming rate caused by the absence of β , which would produce cooling of the surface layer (as Figure 2a 310 shows).
-This effect is visible throughout the simulated period (panel e), with an overestimation of D_z of the order of 10^{-4} m2s-1 during daylight hours and higher differences during the stratified period.
+The largest difference is visible during daylight hours, when the model \mathcal{O} (panel c) simulates homogeneous diffusivity of the order of 10^{-4} m2 s-1 in the upper 2 m, while surface mixing is strongly inhibited in the model \mathcal{M} (panel d), with D_z generally lower than 10^{-6} m2 s-1.
+Thus, the enhanced mixing in the epilimnion simulated by the model \mathcal{O} compensates for the unrealistic distribution of the warming rate caused by the absence of β , which would produce cooling of the surface layer (as Fig. 2a shows).
+This effect is visible throughout the simulated period (panel e), with an overestimation of D_z of the order of 10^{-4} m2 s-1 during daylight hours and higher differences during the stratified period.